mmartinezsaito/spmFnirsPatch/README.md

 The code is provided as is, and sparsely commented.

 ## Instructions
-1. Download the SPM-fNIRS toolbox.
+1. Download the SPM-fNIRS toolbox with its r3 code updates.
 2. Substitute the appropriate m-files with the replacement files.
 3. Run the main file.